Roundcube

-Roundcube is a web-based IMAP email client.
-It makes extensive use of Ajax technology.
-Roundcube is licensed under the GNU GPL version 3 or later, with exceptions for skins and plugins.
+Roundcube is a web-based IMAP email client written in PHP.
+It uses Ajax throughout its interface and is licensed under the GNU GPL version 3 or later, with exceptions for skins and plugins.
+In recent years the software has frequently suffered severe data breaches due to major vulnerabilities.

 History

-After about two years of development the first stable release of Roundcube was announced in early 2008.
+After roughly two years of development, the first stable release of Roundcube was announced on March 4, 2008. cPanel adopted Roundcube as its bundled webmail client, replacing SquirrelMail.

-On 3 May 2015, Roundcube announced, in partnership with Kolab Systems AG, that they planned to completely rewrite Roundcube and create Roundcube Next.
+On May 3, 2015, Roundcube announced, in partnership with Kolab Systems AG, a plan to completely rewrite the application as Roundcube Next.
 A crowdfunding campaign was set up to finance the project.
-The goal of $80,000 was reached on June 24.
-The final amount raised was US$103,541.
-Roundcube Next was intended to include additional features like calendar, chat and file management.
-This was to be implemented using WebRTC and connectors from popular services like Dropbox and OwnCloud.
-However, Kolab Systems and Roundcube stopped development on the project in 2016, with no information or refunds provided to project backers, leading to a failed crowdfund.
-A Roundcube developer later claimed Roundcube had no ownership over the Roundcube Next campaign, despite its public engagement and ownership on the crowdfund page.
+The $80,000 goal was reached on June 24, 2015, and the final amount raised was US$103,541.
+Roundcube Next was intended to add calendar, chat, and file management features using WebRTC, with connectors for services such as Dropbox and ownCloud.
+Kolab Systems and Roundcube halted development in 2016, and backers received no updates or refunds.
+A Roundcube developer later stated that the project had no ownership over the Roundcube Next campaign.